airbus-cert/skyblue.team/content/posts/ebpf-yagi.md

 [](/images/ebpf-yagi-2.png)

-This function is in charge to set the correct structure of the libbpf to load the ebpf program.
-It set the name, a pointer to ELF header, and the size of the ELF.
+This function initialises the *libbpf*'s structure to load the eBPF program: It declares its name, a pointer to ELF header, and the size of the program.

 We just need to extract 4008 bytes to have the eBPF program.